Need Help Choosing a Website Topic?

 The idea is to choose topics that have a good demand (number of searches per month) and minimal competition.

-If you want to do some serious research then you may want to invest in a tool like Market Samurai which will provide a more thorough analysis of search keyword competition.
-I have a quick tutorial of Market Samurai here.
+If you want to do some serious research then you may want to invest in Long Tail Pro which will provide a more thorough analysis of keyword demand and competition.

 Avoid The "How to Make Money" Topic